Finding Journeys

 When routing a journey or looking up availability and prices from our ticketing providers there can be a several reason for why we don't get the expected result.
 It can be because of a temporary outage, or because the requested journey is not available.

 A Journey can be composed of several SegmentCollections, some of which may complete successfully while others may fail.
-The Journey type has a status field which indicate wether the journey is loading or wether all it's segments were successful or not.
+The Journey type has a status field which indicate whether the journey is loading or whether it completed successfully or not.

 What's an error?

 If a Journey has a ERROR status it does not neccesarily mean that the request has failed or that bad arguments were provided.
-It just means that one or more of the segments failed and you might be able to get a successful journey by trying again.
+It just means that one or more of the segments failed.
+Please see the status field of each SegmentCollection for more information.

-Each SegmentCollection also has a status field which indicate wether the segment collection is loading or if it was successful or not.
+Each SegmentCollection has a status field which indicate whether the segment collection is loading or if it was successful or not.
 This can be used to determine which segments failed and why.

 json